emmett-framework/emmett/docs/orm/operations.md

 Making queries
 --------------

-As soon as you have rows in your tables, you need to query them to fetch the data you want. weppy provides a very efficient way to write queries using python language, since you will use your model fields and their methods.
+As soon as you have rows in your tables, you need to query them to fetch the data you want.
+Emmett provides a very efficient way to write queries using python language, since you will use your model fields and their methods.

-But, before we proceed learning the syntax to make queries, we have to understand the main principle behind weppy querying: the sets.
+But, before we proceed learning the syntax to make queries, we have to understand the main principle behind Emmett querying: the sets.
 Every time you work with the database to filter data, you're actually using a `Set` of rows corresponding to your query.
-The `Set` class is fundamental in weppy and allows you to make all the operations on the records corresponding to your query, as we will see in the next paragraphs .
+The `Set` class is fundamental in Emmett and allows you to make all the operations on the records corresponding to your query, as we will see in the next paragraphs .

 So, how you make queries on your database?
 Let's say, for example, that you have a table containing events, defined by the model: